 By James Waterson

-Go on a tour with a cowboy poet, admire colorful hot air balloons floating into a wide-open West Texas sky, and come face to face with an enormous black rhino named Macho.
+Hang out with a cowboy poet, watch a film at an old-fashioned drive-in theater, and come face to face with an enormous black rhino named Macho.
 Enjoy these, and many other unique experiences, when you visit Abilene this fall.
 Located less than three hours west of Dallas, the “Storybook Capital of America” offers a quaint, and thoroughly Texan, getaway from the big city along with its own range of unique experiences throughout the year.
 Whether you’re looking for the next destination for your fall road trip or somewhere fun to go with your family, your search is over.

 Tour Texas Tip: Get your hands on the Abilene Round Up Pass and you’ll save on entrance fees to six of the town’s major attractions, including the Abilene Zoo, National Center for Children’s Illustrated Literature, and The Grace Museum.